 Donald Trump's grandfather begged Prince Regent Luitpold to let him back into Germany.

-Newly-discovered historical documents help explain why German officials forced Friedrich Trump, President-elect Donald Trump’s grandfather, to immigrate to the United States from Germany — and it has a lot to do with war.
+Newly-discovered historical documents help explain why German officials forced Friedrich Trump (who changed his name to Frederick Trump), President-elect Donald Trump’s grandfather, to immigrate to the United States from Germany — and it has a lot to do with war.

 According to the documents, which German historian Roland Paul found, German authorities ordered Trump to leave Germany and never come back after he neglected to tell them he had moved to the U.S., thereby missing a notice for mandatory military service.